ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - Insist that people tell you you’re wrong
 - Have people challenge you.
 - Get it right is more important than to be right
-- “Get stuff Done” (refer to graphic)
+- "Get stuff Done" (refer to graphic)
 - Listen
-- “Give the quiet ones a voice” - managers job
+- "Give the quiet ones a voice" - managers job
 - Create a culture where the burden of listening doesn’t just fall on you.
 - Different ways to listen: quiet and loud
 - Quiet: allow for long pauses, do not respond, but let people know what you think sometimes